ronkok/Hurmet/docs/en/manual.md

 clicking on the Draft Mode toggle button, ![draft][].
 It will render math as plain text and omit the blue echos.

-I expect that Chrome and Edge will get a performance boost later this year when they support MathML and fix [this bug](https://bugs.chromium.org/p/chromium/issues/detail?id=1076718).
+I expect that Chrome and Edge will get a performance boost when they support MathML.

 #### Matrix multiplication

 To get element-wise multiplication of two matrices, the operator symbol must be [explicitly](#matrix-mult) written as `*`.

-#### Word wrap

-Hurmet soft line breaks occur after top level binary operators and relation operators.
-An operator inside a paren does not qualify.
-If a calculation runs past the edge of the page, try to rearrange it so less of it is inside parens.

-#### Safari

-Hurmet will run in the Safari browser as soon as it supports a BigInt data type.
-It is currently working in Safari's Technology Preview version.

 #### Saving files

 Tired of saving files to the Download folder?
 You can pick the folder where you save files, but first you have to change a browser setting.
 In Chrome and Edge, go to ⋯ | Settings | Advanced | Downloads and in Firefox, go to ≡ | Options | Downloads.

-#### Printing page numbers

-Browsers will print page numbers only if you check the _Headers and footers_ box.
-Unfortunately, that will usually include other unwanted information.
-Firefox is the only browser that enables you to customize the print header and footer.
-Here are the [complicated instructions](https://support.mozilla.org/en-US/questions/1323433).

 ## Markdown